TejasMG12/Book_sage/README.md

 # Book_sage
-Sem2 Uid Project
+Sem2 Uid Project<br>
-This is my UID project.
+This is my UID project.<br>
-It has a authentication page, which uses firebase to store user data.
+It has a authentication page, which uses firebase to store user data.<br>
-Firebase provides with various authentication modes, out of which we have used login with email and password,\n login with google or twitter.
+Firebase provides with various authentication modes, out of which we have used login with email and password,<br> login with google or twitter.